 To quantify the ability of animals to affect the NH₄⁺ concentration in their immediate vicinity we conducted two caging experiments in situ near Bamfield, BC.
-We used California sea cucumbers (Apostichopus californicus) in the first caging experiment because they are a large, abundant invertebrate with a high excretion rate (Bray et al. 1988).
+We used California sea cucumbers (Apostichopus californicus) in the first caging experiment because this species is a large, abundant invertebrate with a high excretion rate (Bray et al. 1988).
 The first experiment occurred May 27 – 28, 2021 at Scott’s Bay (48°50'05.2"N, 125°08'49.3"W), a wide, exposed bay that opens into Trevor Channel (Fig. 1d).
 We constructed 18 wire cages (26 x 26 x 26 cm), which we covered in 2 mm plastic mesh.
 These cages were spaced 3 m apart along two weighted lines (9 cages per line) and deployed at 3 to 5.8 m depth.
 We collected adult California sea cucumbers from the site via SCUBA, measured contracted sea cucumber length and girth, and immediately placed them into the cages in randomly assigned densities of 0, 1, or 2 sea cucumbers (n = 6 replicates per density).
 After 24 hours, we returned to collect water samples from each cage in situ.
 While underwater, we minimized water movement by reducing our fin and hand movements while opening the mesh lids, which were secured with wire and just wide enough to collect a 60 mL syringe of seawater.
 Once at the surface, we filtered 40 mL of each sample into amber bottles and transported them on ice to the lab, where we measured NH4+ using the fluorometric method (Holmes et al. 1999).

-We used red rock crabs (Cancer productus) in the second caging experiment to see if a species with an even higher individual-level excretion rate could produce fine-scale nutrient variation.
+We used red rock crabs (Cancer productus) in the second caging experiment to see if a species with an even larger individual-level excretion rate could produce fine-scale nutrient variation.
 The second experiment occurred over nine days from June 10 – 19, 2023 in Bamfield Inlet (48°49'53"N 125°08'11"W), a narrow, sheltered inlet (Fig. 1d).
 We replicated this experiment from June 19 – 28, 2023 following the same methodology.
 We collected red rock crabs from the site using crab traps and kept them at BMSC in flow-through sea tables for 2 – 10 days.
 Crabs were fed salmon every 2 – 4 days, and all crabs were fed the night before each experiment started.
 We constructed 12 cages from clear plastic (40 x 28 x 17 cm), with two 15 x 9 cm windows covered in a dual layer of 10 mm plastic mesh and 1 mm mesh to allow for water flow.
 The cages were randomly distributed every 2 m along a lead line anchored with cement blocks 0.8 m below chart datum.
 Each cage contained either one large crab (carapace 15.0 – 15.9 cm), one medium crab (11.6 – 14.4 cm), or a control (i.e., a small rock, scraped clean, so weight was similar across all cages) (n = 4 replicates per experiment).
 During both experiments, we replaced the crabs after 4 days with freshly fed, similar-sized crabs, at this point, we re-randomized the order of the cages along the line to minimize any effect of cage location.
 We measured seawater NH₄⁺ concentration via snorkel at low tide at the beginning, middle, and end of each nine-day experiment.
 A fixed narrow rubber tube that began in the centre of the cage and extended several inches outside the mesh window allowed us to draw water samples using a 60 mL syringe without disturbing the cages.
 We filtered 40 mL of each sample into amber bottles, which were stored on ice before NH₄⁺ analysis via fluorometric standard-additions protocol II (Taylor et al. 2007).

 Statistical analyses